 • Pharming – Not to be confused with real estate farming, these scams occur when malicious code is installed on your computer to redirect you to fake websites.
 Cybercriminals hope you don’t notice, so they can steal your account number or password when you attempt to log on.

 The FBI formed the Internet Crime Complaint Center (IC3) in May 2000 to investigate and report on new and growing crimes.
-Here’s a breakdown of their 2021 Internet Crime Report.
+Here’s a breakdown of some of the crime types listed in their 2022 Internet Crime Report:

-- Financial loss from all forms of internet crime exceeded $6.9 billion – up 64 percent from 2020.
+- Financial loss from all forms of internet crime exceeded $10.3 billion.

 Real Estate Transactions